Zancelot/Real-MFF/README.md

 # Real-MFF dataset
-The dataset of 'Real-MFF A large realistic multi-focus image dataset with ground truth'
+The dataset of out Pattern Recognition Letter paper 'Real-MFF A large realistic multi-focus image dataset with ground truth'.

 The dataset can be downloaded in GoogleDrive: or BaiduYun: https://pan.baidu.com/s/13WfJ6kxEuaVvOla-OOsx0A